 For every detergent-based shampoo, there exists a creamy companion.
 Conditioner, originally known as “brilliantine” was created by Frenchman Edouard Pinaud and introduced at the World Fair in 1900 to soften mustaches and beards.

-The only reason conditioners are necessary is the fact that shampoo strips hair of sebum, its natural lubricant.
-Conditioner replaces these oils by coating hair with polymers or silicones to also fill in the cracks and ruts where hair is damaged.
+The only reason conditioners are necessary is the fact that shampoo strips hair of sebum, its natural oil.
+A conditioner's moisturizing ingredients help replace these oils by coating hair with polymers or silicones to also fill in the cracks and ruts where hair is damaged.

 In the 1960s, chemists discovered ways to suspend polymers in shampoos and conditioners, and then silicones in the 1980s, resulting in “2-in-1” formulations and a flurry of patents.
 When rinsed, silicones are “triggered” by water to bind to hair, which can be hit-or-miss; large amounts are needed to ensure that enough is left behind to make a difference.
 (Interested in shampoo history?
 Read more here.)